 Hightouch

 Hightouch is a customer data platform that syncs data from your data warehouse to downstream tools.
-This guide walks you through connecting Hightouch to Rokt so you can send conversion events directly from your warehouse — no additional engineering required after setup.
+This guide walks you through connecting Hightouch to Rokt so you can send conversion events directly from your warehouse.
+No additional engineering required after setup.

 By the end of this guide you will have: